 Hitler at the end of the War ordered that the infrastructure that survived the bombing to be destroyed as the Allied forces entered the Reich, the same burnt earth strategy persued by the Soviets.
 It was issued as the Western Allies were crossing the Rhine and the Red Army began closing on Berlin.
 His armies shattered and German cities vast piles of rubble, even Hitler realised he had lost his War--although he blamed the failure on the German people rather than himself.
 Hitler order the Wehrmacht and NAZI authorities to destroy Germany’s infrastructure so that there would be nothing left of value when the Allies occupied the defeated Reich March 19, 1945).
 The order has become known as The Nero Order after the Roman Emperor who was accused of burning Rome.
 Of course this meant that the German people would suffer even more, but Hitler's attitude was that the German people had failed him and did nor deserve to survive the War.
 The official order was titled 'Demolitions on Reich Territory' (Befehl betreffend Zerstörungsmaßnahmen im Reichsgebiet).
 Hitler explained the Order without admitting that the War was lost, " It is a mistake to think that transport and communication facilities, industrial establishments and supply depots, which have not been destroyed, or have only been temporarily put out of action, can be used again for our own ends when the lost territory has been recovered.
 The enemy will leave us nothing but scorched earth when he withdraws, without paying the slightest regard to the population."
 Fortunately for the German people, who were already living in the shambles of bombed out cities, one official, Armaments Minister Albert Speer, was apauled.
 He insuisted on being given full resposibility for carrying out the order, but actuall not only refused to execute the order, but actively intervened with Whermacht commanders who while willing to destroy cities in the East, were less disposed to do the same in the Reich.
 It was virtually suicidal to openly defy the Führer, but Speer began a series of delays and stalling tactics.
 Hitler was unaware of this for some time.
 Speer's enemies in the bunker reported this to Hitler.
 Speer flew into Berlin to see Hitler one last time (April 23).
 Hitler did not bring up the issue, but Speer thinking it might mean his arest and execution did bring it up.
 Hitler who had great affection for Speer apparebntly had lost interest in the issue.
 Speer writes, "During the last months I hd hated him at times, foughtb him, lied to him, and deceived him, but at this moment I was confused and emotionally shaken.
 In this state, I confessed to him in a low voice, to my own surprise, that I had not carried out any demolitiions but had actually prevebnted them.
 For a moment his eyes filled with tears.
 But he did not react.
 Such questionjs, so important to him only a few weeks before, were now remote."
 [Speer, p.606.]
 He was clearly no longer concerned. is thoughts by this time were increasingly focused on his end and suicide.

 Hitler fantasized over a map table about armies long since destroyed.
-The military formations still existed were now ignoring his orders.
+The weakened and laegeky imobile military formations still existed were now ignoring his incoherent nd constantly changing orders.
 Once surrounded by Jodl, Keitel, and other top commanders.
 Generally the daily military briefings were attended by junior officers acting as liasons.

-Goebbels knew how to raise Hitler's spirits, apropagandist with an audience of one.
-He insisted the hand of providence was a play in Presidebnt Roosevelt's death (April 12).
-Goebbels fueled the fantasy that the British and Americans would make a separate peace.
+Goebbels knew how to raise Hitler's spirits even at the end.
+Goebbels was now a propagandist with an audience of one.
+He insisted the hand of providence was at play in Presidebnt Roosevelt's unexpected death (April 12).
+Goebbels fueled the fantasy that the British and Americans would make a separate peace because of their fear of the Soviets.
 The euphoria did not last long.
 It is at this point that Gen. Eisenhower decided not to drive to Berlin.
-The German capital with Hitler' bunker was to be left to the Soviets.
+The German capital deep in the agreed on Soviet occupation zone with Hitler' bunker was to be left to the Soviets.